 Hair grows in several phases (anagen, telogen, and catagen) and a laser can only affect the currently active growing hair follicle (early anagen).
 Hence, several sessions are needed to kill hair in all phases of growth.

 Multiple treatments depending on the type of hair and skin color have been shown to provide long-term reduction of hair.
 Most patients need a minimum of seven treatments.
 Current parameters differ from device to device but manufacturers and clinicians generally recommend waiting from three to eight weeks between sessions, depending on the area being treated.
-The number of sessions depends on various parameters, including the area of the body being treated, skin color, coarseness of hair, reason for hirsutism, and gender.
+The number of sessions depends on various parameters, including the area of the body being treated, skin color, the coarseness of hair, the reason for hirsutism, and gender.
 Coarse dark hair on light skin is the easiest to treat.
 Certain areas, notably men’s faces, may require considerably more treatments to achieve the desired results.

 Please ask your clinician about your specific treatment and explain your specific needs in order to get a full understanding of the procedure.